Trustworthy-ML-Lab/Concept-Bottleneck-LLM/README.md

 ```
 python test_CBLLM.py --cbl_path mpnet_acs/SetFit_sst2/roberta_cbm/cbl_acc.pt
 ```
 Please change the argument `--cbl_path` accordingly if using other settings.
+For example, w/o Automatic Concept Correction will be save as `cbl.pt`.
+Add the `--sparse` argument for testing with the sparse final layer.
 ### Generate explanations from CB-LLM
 To visualize the neurons in CB-LLM (task 1 in our paper), run
 ```